-Working capital was \$120.2 million and \$119.6 million at August 3, 2019 and April 27, 2019, respectively.
+Working capital was \$126.6 million and \$119.6 million at November 2, 2019 and April 27, 2019, respectively.
 The changes in working capital, particularly changes in accounts receivable, accounts payable, inventory, and contract assets and liabilities, and the sports market seasonality can have a significant impact on the amount of net cash provided by operating activities largely due to the timing of payments and receipts.
 On multimillion-dollar orders, the time between order acceptance and project completion may extend up to or exceed 12 months depending on the amount of custom work and a customer's delivery needs.
 We often receive down payments or progress payments on these orders.

-We had \$4.0 million of retainage on long-term contracts included in receivables and contract assets as of August 3, 2019, which has an impact on our liquidity.
+We had \$3.9 million of retainage on long-term contracts included in receivables and contract assets as of November 2, 2019, which has an impact on our liquidity.
 We expect to collect these amounts within one year.
 When working capital is needed, we have historically financed our cash needs through a combination of cash flow from operations and borrowings under bank credit agreements.
 During the fourth quarter of fiscal 2019, we violated one of our bank covenants, but we received a waiver from our banking institution for the year ended April 27, 2019.
-As of August 3, 2019, we were in compliance with all applicable bank loan covenants.

-On November 15, 2016, we entered into a credit agreement and a related revolving note with a U.S. bank.
-The revolving amount of the agreement and note is \$35.0 million, including up to \$15.0 million for commercial and standby letters of credit, with a maturity date of November 15, 2019.
-As of August 3, 2019, there were no advances to us under the loan portion of the line of credit, and the balance of letters of credit outstanding was approximately \$9.5 million.
-On November 15, 2016, we entered into an amended and restated loan agreement and a continuing and unlimited guaranty agreement with another U.S. bank which supports our credit needs outside of the United States.
-The revolving amount of the loan is \$20.0 million, with a maturity date of November 15, 2019.
-As of August 3, 2019, there were no advances outstanding under the loan agreement and approximately \$7.8 million in bank guarantees under this line of credit.
+On November 15, 2019, we entered into an amendment to extend the maturity date of our credit agreement and a related revolving bank note from November 15, 2019 to November 15, 2022 and to modify certain other terms and financial covenants.
+The revolving amount of the agreement and note remains at \$35.0 million, including up to \$15.0 million for commercial and standby letters of credit.
+The credit agreement is unsecured and requires us to be in compliance with certain financial ratios and other covenants.
+As of November 2, 2019, there were no advances to us under the loan portion of the line of credit, and the balance of letters of credit outstanding was approximately \$9.6 million.

-For more information on these agreements, see "Note 10.
-Financing Agreements" of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended April 27, 2019.
-We expect to enter into a new credit facility, loan agreement, and guaranty agreement prior to our current agreements expiring in November 2019.
+On November 15, 2016, we entered into an amended and restated loan agreement and a related revolving note and continuing and unconditional guaranty agreement with another bank which supported our credit needs outside of the United States.
+The revolving amount of the loan was \$20.0 million, with a maturity date of November 15, 2019.
+As of November 2, 2019, there were no advances outstanding under the loan agreement.
+We did not renew this agreement.
+Therefore, the loan agreement and related revolving note and guaranty expired and terminated according to their terms on November 15, 2019, and we have no continuing obligations or liability under this loan agreement, revolving note, and guaranty.

+We are sometimes required to obtain bank guarantees or other financial instruments for display installations and we have a global banking relationship to provide such instruments.
+If we are unable to meet the terms of the arrangement, our customer would draw on the banking arrangement, and the bank would subrogate its loss to Daktronics.
+As of November 2, 2019, we had \$5.6 million of such instruments outstanding.

 We are sometimes required to obtain performance bonds for display installations, and we have a bonding line available through a surety company for an aggregate of \$150.0 million in bonded work outstanding.
 If we were unable to complete the work, and our customer would call upon the bond for payment, the surety company would subrogate its loss to Daktronics.
-At August 3, 2019, we had \$21.8 million of bonded work outstanding against this line.
+At November 2, 2019, we had \$8.4 million of bonded work outstanding against this line.